Tempest, The - By Nick Perrin and Ruth Kenward

 The script and songs are written in contemporary English.
 However, optional extracts from Shakespeare's original script are included and these may be used to add an even more authentic flavour to the play.
 Contains 10 songs.
 Age guide 8 to 12 years.

 The Director's Pack contains everything you need to stage a successful show including the Director's Book with director's overview, cast list, synopsis, notes, script, score, lyrics, helpful staging suggestions and performance licence application form.
-The accompanying CD contains full vocal demonstrations of the songs for the children to learn and separate instrumental backing tracks for performance use (no pianist required).
+The included Enhanced CD contains full vocal demonstrations of the songs for the children to learn and separate instrumental backing tracks for performance use (no pianist required), along with printable files of the pupil script and lyric sheets (which allows you to print off as many copies as you require).

 Approximate Duration: 55 minutes